PocketFR/libHikvision/README.md

   - Add support for new Hikvision cameras that use Sqlite instead old binary files
   - Add timeline
   - Add multiple selection to concatenate multiple sequences into one single video file
-  - Add php cron file to erase video every 30 days to complain the French CNIL
+  - Add php cron file to erase video every 30 days respect the French CNIL rules

 # libHikvision
 A PHP Class for working with Hikvision datadir's, this file will parse index00.bin files that Hikvision IP Camera software